vladdoster/open-issues-finder/README.md

 # Open Issue Finder

-### Plug in your programming interests & select issue labels to be used to find projects fitting your criteria.
+### Plug in your programming interests & select issue labels to find open issues fitting your criteria.
 Hopefully it helps ease the trouble of finding an engaging project that needs help!

 <img src=".repo-assets/stdout_scrot.png"
      data-canonical-src=".repo-assets/stdout_scrot.png"